Setting Healthy Boundaries as Part of Recovery

 - The only person I have any control over is me.

 In the early days of sobriety, those ideas were fascinating and novel and somewhat difficult to wrap my head around.
 I’d spent my whole life either pushing people away or trying to control their thoughts and actions.
 Occasionally, I’d tried to do both at the same time.
 And suddenly I was being told that I needed to do the exact opposite.
 That was frightening.
-If I’m not controlling your access to me and your thinking and behavior when you’re in my vicinity, how will I stay safe?
+If I’m not controlling your access to me along with your thinking and behavior when you’re in my vicinity, how will I stay safe?

 In time, I learned that healthy boundaries are not about keeping other people out; instead, healthy boundaries are about letting other people safely in.
 At the same time, they keep me from invading your space in ways that violate your healthy boundaries.
 More importantly, my boundaries should never be about controlling someone else’s behavior; instead, my boundaries are about my own behavior.
 I have a right to experience my own thoughts, my own feelings, and my own sense of reality.
 You, in turn, have the same right.